YamanDevelopment/AEV-Software/README.md

 For more information on the Solar Car Challenge, visit the [Solar Car Challenge website](https://www.solarcarchallenge.org/challenge/).

-ℹ️ A live demo of what the software looked like during the race as well as pictures of the dashboard in use is coming soon...
+ℹ️ Check out the [demo branch](https://github.com/YamanDevelopment/AEV-Software/tree/demo) to find a live demo of what the software looked like during the race as well as pictures of the dashboard in use!

 ## Development and Collaboration